majd-alhafi/ImageReconstruction/README.md

 # AutoEncoder
-Standard AutoEncoder was used to remove image's motion.
+Standard AutoEncoder was used to remove the image's motion.